Governments offer airlines aid as coronavirus drives deeper flight cuts

 United Airlines Holdings Inc said it would cut 60% of its capacity in April, including 85% of its international flights.

-Air New Zealand Ltd on Wednesday suspended trading for another two days to further assess the financial implications of drastic capacity cuts announced on Monday.
+Air New Zealand Ltd on Wednesday suspended trading for another two days to assess the financial implications of deep capacity cuts announced on Monday.

-"This is going to be quite tough as we forecast the volumes that we are looking at over the next few months," Air New Zealand Chief Executive Greg Foran said in a video sent to reporters.
+"This is going to be quite tough as we forecast the volumes that we are looking at over the next few months," CEO Greg Foran said in a video sent to reporters.

 Up to 30% of the airline's 12,500 staff will not be required, he said, adding that the carrier would offer leave without pay and voluntary redundancies before moving to job cuts.